Our story…

 Kim McCusker

-Mother of three, a Small Business Owner and one-time Senate intern, Kim, like most of us was busy with life, not really paying close attention to politics.
-Then she woke up the morning after election night 2016 and understood that sitting on the sidelines was no longer an option.
-She joined her local Democratic committee, began to canvass for candidates, write letters to the editor, and in an effort to young voters in her small rural community, she helped to found a local chapter of League of Women Voters.
-Then she witnessed the horrific events brought about by the Unite the Right rally in Charlottesville on August 12th.
-A few weeks later, she called a friend about a t-shirt, and the rest is history.
+Mother, wife, Small Business Owner, and one-time Senate intern, Kim, was busy with life and not paying close attention to politics.
+But when she woke up the morning after the 2016 election, she understood that sitting on the sidelines was no longer an option.
+She joined local activist groups, began canvassing for candidates, writing letters to the editor, and, in an effort to engage and register young voters in her small rural community, she helped to found a local chapter of the League of Women Voters.
+Her ties to the League inspired a button that read simply, “Vote Like a Girl.”
+As she registered voters at an event in her small, rural Virginia town she noticed that that button resonated with people: girls, women, fathers, grandfathers, everyone.
+It made people smile, and it started a conversation – and maybe that is all what we need right now to begin the process of real change.
+So, she called a friend, they made a plan, and their “merch with a mission” journey began.

 Allie Saunier